-Air bags save lives.
-When there is a crash, front air bags open and cushion the driver and front-seat passenger from the force of an impact.
-For children, this air bag force is too strong and can seriously injure or even kill them.
-Read your vehicle's air bag safety recommendations, typically located on the front-seat visor of the vehicle.
+When there is a car crash, front air bags open and cushion the driver and front-seat passenger from the force of an impact.
+For kids, however, this air bag force is too strong and can seriously hurt or even kill them.
+Follow these safety tips to keep kids safe while riding in a vehicle.